Skip to main content

 Zoho Bug Tracker costs from about $3/user/month billed annually.
 Also has a freemium plan for upto 3 users for 2 projects

-The Best Bug Tracking Tools Summary
+The Best Bug Tracking Tools Comparison Chart

 The chart below provides a basic summary of the top bug tracking software included in this review.
 Get a snapshot of each tool’s pricing, trials, and overall quality score.
 Then, read detailed reviews below.